-

 Epitome Home Care Agency recognises that radicalisation is not a one-off event that happens to individuals.
 It is a series of contacts and episodes that can result in potential harmful acts.
 It is, therefore, essential that Epitome Home Care Agency’s staff working with individuals who display or comment upon potential incidents of concern understand the responsibilities in relation to ‘Prevent’ and how that works within a support and protect context.

-4.2 Every member of staff recognises that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today’s society.
+We understand that it is unlikely that the ongoing protection of that individual and the resolution of the concerns will be the sole responsibility of one organisation.
+As such, it is essential that a robust network is developed to ensure effective multi-agency working and Epitome Home Care Agency will ensure it works in partnership with other agencies to promote the wellbeing of any individuals and to meet Prevent duty obligations.4.2 Every member of staff recognises that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today’s society.
 The Protecting Vulnerable Adults from Radicalisation Policy and Procedure sets out our beliefs, strategies and procedures to protect vulnerable individuals from being radicalised or exposed to extremist views, by identifying who they are and promptly providing them with support.
 We will ensure Epitome Home Care Agency’s staff receive the training and supervision to safeguard the individuals we care for and to respond appropriately and proportionally to concerns raised.

-5. Procedure
+Procedure

 5.1 Factors Triggering Radicalisation

 Evidence suggests that there is no obvious profile for a person who is likely to become involved in terrorist related activity, or a single indicator for when a person might move to support extremism.
 However, the increasing body of information indicates that factors thought to relate to personal experiences of vulnerable individuals affect the way in which they relate to their personal environment and may make them susceptible to exploitation or supporting terrorist activities.
-Epitome Home Care Agency should ensure staff are aware of the factors that may trigger radicalisation which include, but are not limited to, peer pressure, influence from other people or the Internet, bullying, crime and anti-social behaviour, family tensions, race/hate crime, lack of self-esteem or identity, prejudicial behaviour and personal or political grievances.
+Epitome Home Care Agency should ensure staff are aware of the factors that may trigger radicalisation which include, but are not limited to, peer pressure, influence from other people or the Internet, bullying, crime and anti-social behaviour, family tensions, race/hate crime, lack of self-esteem or identity, prejudicial behaviour and personal or political grievances.5.2 Indicators of Concern

 Indicators that staff may observe or identify regarding individuals’ behaviour or actions may include the following: